• Skip to primary navigation

 • Because corn is a top GMO crop look for organic and nonGMO corn tortillas.
 Gluten free if needed.

-• Maker’s Note – time saving tip from Denise: “Instead of frying the tortilla strips I slice according to the recipe, spray with a little olive oil and light sprinkle of salt.
+• Time-saving tip from Denise who commented: “Instead of frying the tortilla strips I slice according to the recipe, spray with a little olive oil and light sprinkle of salt.
 Place in a 400 degree oven and check every few minutes.
 I stir them around once and they only take about 5 minutes.”

 Easy vegetarian green enchiladas in a skillet with a spoon ready for sharing.